-To register your scores, you need to send us the 'enigma.score' file located at the folder 'User Path'.
+For registration of your scores you need to send us the 'enigma.score' file located at the folder 'User Path'.
 Please look at the project homepage for more detailed instructions.

-To automatically download the updated world record score lists, you just need to enable the option 'Ratings Update'.
+To automatically download the updated world record score lists you just need to enable the option 'Ratings Update'.